Shiromani Akali Dal (Amritsar): History and ideology

-On 1 May 1994, the Shiromani Akali Dal (Amritsar) would split from the traditional Shiromani Akali Dal.
+On 1 May 1994, the Shiromani Akali Dal (Amritsar) split from the traditional Shiromani Akali Dal.
 While there are overlaps in ideology between the two parties, the Shiromani Akali Dal (Amritsar) remains more radical than its predecessor.
+The party also acts as a successor to the first United Akali Dal, of which Simranjit Singh Mann remained a prominent leader.
 The party continues to advocate for increasing the autonomy of the state of Punjab.
 Moreover, the party continues to advocate for the Anandpur Sahib Resolution which proposed several religious, economic and political aims for the state of Punjab.
 In 2003, the party sided with the Dalit activists protesting against a social-boycott launched by Jatts against them in Talhan village.
 The party opposes the Sutlej Yamuna Link canal noting the canal violates the state's riparian water rights and will accelerate ongoing desertification.
 The party has also been critical of extrajudicial killings, torture and genocide of Sikhs by governmental authorities in the 1980-90s.
 Upon winning the seat in 2022, Simranjit Singh Mann gave credit to Jarnail Singh Bhindranwale.

 The Mann family can be paired with the Shiromani Akali Dal's Badal and Majithia families through their association with dynastic politics.
 Large leaders in the Panthic political sphere are generally sidelined like Daljit Singh Bittu, Sarabjeet Singh Khalsa, Amritpal Singh Mehron and others.
 When there was a inter-party debate on who would be the next leader of the party, Simranjit Singh Mann chose his son Emaan Singh Mann over long-time party worker Jaskaran Singh Kahan Singh Wala who was made to leave soon afterwards.

+From 2023 onwards, there has been a drift from moderate, traditional Sikh and Panthic politics dominated by the Shiromani Akali Dal and Shiromani Akali Dal (Amritsar) respectively towards reformists and "Neo-panthics" dominated by the Akali Dal (Waris Punjab De) led by Amritpal Singh and the ideologically weakest, Shiromani Akali Dal (Punar Surjit) faction.
+Recently, many from the Shiromani Akali Dal (Punar Surjit) faction have defected to Amritpal Singh's party, and there has been speculation that the Shiromani Akali Dal (Amritsar) would merge with Akali Dal (Waris Punjab De) on the condition that Emaan Singh Mann becomes the party President (even in the Indian General election, Mann had endorsed Amritpal Singh, withdrawing their own candidate).